khan-rehan/Automation_projectCreation/README.md

 # Usage:

 ```
-To run the script type in 'create <name of your folder/repo>' in your terminal
+To run the script type in 'create <name of your folder or repo>' in your terminal
 ```

  To run this python script permanently for automating project initialization, read `Reference 1`.